Curriculum Review - Accreditation

 Beyond the specific content of the curriculum, the CR process examines a department’s capacity for providing a quality program, including issues related to faculty, research programs, and resources.

-The curriculum review is a bi-annual process with the content of each curriculum is assessed every two years.
+The curriculum review is a biennial process with the content of each curriculum is assessed every two years.
 The review occurs through a structured sequence of events including: the review of courses and content of curricula; checking the alignment of course outcomes with the curricular ESR; interviews with students, staff and faculty; and review of faculty and thesis research in the department.
 The review process culminates with the MAS' visit to campus.

 Sign In to view the Resources section.